Last updated: May 5, 2026

-Bottom Line: The Program of All-Inclusive Care for the Elderly (PACE) can be a strong fit for adults age 55 and older who need nursing-home level care, can still live safely in the community with help, and want one team to coordinate almost everything.
-It is often a weaker fit for people who want to keep using outside doctors, spend long periods away from home, or only need a small amount of help rather than a full care model.
+Bottom line: PACE can be a strong fit for adults age 55 and older who need nursing-home level care, can still live safely in the community with help, and want one team to coordinate most care.
+It is often a weaker fit for people who want to keep outside doctors, travel for long periods, or only need light help at home.

-- Get records moving today: Ask the doctor, hospital, rehab, or social worker for a current medication list, discharge papers, and notes showing why nursing-home level care may be needed.
+- Get records moving today: Ask the doctor, hospital, rehab, or social worker for a current medication list, discharge papers, diagnosis list, and notes that show why nursing-home level care may be needed.

-- Do not sign blind: Before enrollment, ask for the written start date, exact monthly premium if the person is not on Medicaid, current hospital system, pharmacy process, and outside-provider rules.
+- Do not sign blind: Before enrollment, ask for the written start date, exact monthly cost, current hospital system, pharmacy process, and outside-provider rules.

 Quick help:

 - PACE is not nationwide.
-As of April 2026, the National PACE Association lists 202 programs serving nearly 92,000 people in 33 states and Washington, D.C.
+As of May 2026, the National PACE Association lists 202 PACE programs serving more than 93,600 people in 33 states and Washington, D.C.

 - Eligibility starts at age 55, not 65.

-- Most nonemergency care must go through PACE or a provider PACE authorizes.
+- Most nonemergency care must go through PACE or a provider PACE approves.

 - If you join a separate Medicare drug plan while in PACE, Medicare says you will be disenrolled from PACE.